 But first, let's define what compounding is exactly.
 Compound interest arises when interest is added to the principal, so that from that moment on, the interest that has been added also earns interest.
 This addition of interest to the principal is called compounding.
 For instance, suppose you put Rs 100 in the bank at a 10% interest rate compounded annually, at the end of the first year, the interest will be Rs 10.
 Now, in the second year, the 10% interest applies to both your initial amount and the interest earned the previous year, that is to the total amount of Rs 110.
 The next year, the second year's interest gets added, and so on and so on.
 Although we use the word 'interest', the idea of compounding applies equally to all forms of returns, not just those that are called interest.

 The biggest thing to appreciate about compounding is the value of time.
 As your returns start earning, and then the returns on those returns start earning, the profits start piling up.

-The graph below shows this clearly.
+The graph given here shows this clearly.
 The blue line starts rising slowly, but as compounding takes over, the extra time means a lot more income.
 Translated into a human lifetime, it means that starting to save at the age of 30 instead of 50 can mean retiring with four times the wealth.
 The graph shows this clearly.
+Thus the best way to take advantage of compounding is to start saving and investing wisely as early as possible.
+The earlier you start investing, the greater will be the power of compounding.
 If one has time to learn just one thing about investing, then this should be it.